 FAQ: Audio Newbies’ Most Common Questions

-While it can be a value argument that earphones such as the Apple Earpods can be boosting certain frequencies that might be more "advantageous" for gaming even this trend isn't even consistent.
+While it can be a value argument that earphones such as the Apple EarPods can be boosting certain frequencies that might be more "advantageous" for gaming, this trend isn't even consistent.

 How earphones are categorized:

-- IEM: Any earphone that have eartips, regardless of type or connection (there are wireless IEMs—often called "TWS").
+- IEMs: Any earphone that have eartips or are molded to one's ears, regardless of type or connection (there are wireless IEMs—often called "TWS").

-- UEIM: Universal IEMs are an earphone designed to fit most users with interchangeable silicone or foam eartips.
+- UIEMs: Universal IEMs are earphones designed to fit most users with interchangeable silicone or foam eartips.
 Unlike custom IEMs, they don’t require molding and offer a more affordable (not all the time), off-the-shelf option for various users.

-are earphones molded to fit your ear exactly, using an impression of
+are earphones molded to exactly fit your ear, using an impression of

 your ear canal and outer ear.
 They don’t require eartips since the shell